snap-stanford/snap-python/doc/source/reference/GetNodeClustCf.rst

 .. function:: GetNodeClustCf(NId)

-Returns clustering coefficient of a particular node.
+A graph method that returns clustering coefficient of a particular node.
 Considers the graph as undirected.

 Parameters: